What Is a Tax Write-Off, and How Does It Work?

 Depending on what you do for work, lots of other purchases might be tax-deductible.

-For example, an Uber driver can write off passenger freebies like water bottles, gum, and even barf bags.
+For example, an Uber driver can write off freebies for passengers like water bottles, gum, and even barf bags.
 Meanwhile, an actor can deduct the occasional movie or show ticket.
 But if an Uber driver tried to deduct movie tickets?
-Unless they could prove they were treating passengers to a matinee, that would be a problem.
+That would be a problem.

 {write_off_block}